Nursing - RN-to-BSN

 - DHS Background Study

-Courses are offered on weekday evenings with practicum requiring additional weekday time.
+Nursing major courses are fully online with practicum requiring additional weekday time.

 |CORE 1000W||The Reflective Woman (May be taken concurrently with first nursing course)||4|